 Meet the Professors

-Elizabeth Teisberg, Ph.D., is Professor of Community and Family Medicine at Dartmouth’s Geisel School of Medicine and Senior Institute Associate at Harvard’s Institute for Strategy and Competitiveness.
+Elizabeth Teisberg, Ph.D., is Full Professor at the Dell Medical School at the University of Texas at Austin, executive director of the Value Institute for Health and Care, and Senior Institute Associate at Harvard’s Institute for Strategy and Competitiveness.
 With deep background in strategy and innovation, her work centers on high-value care delivery and implementation of value-based strategy in health care by providers, employers, health plans, pharmaceutical and device companies, patient advocacy organizations, and policy makers.

 Scott Wallace plays an influential part in the transformation of America’s health delivery system.
 Leveraging his business and health policy background, he works in the U.S. and around the world with employers, health care providers, health plans, governments and others to conveniently and effectively treat chronic medical conditions, create employee health strategies, and develop new health benefit and care delivery models to improve health.